elefthvp/PitotTube/library/README.md

  <img src="https://latex.codecogs.com/gif.latex?\bg_white&space;Vout&space;=&space;vref*input/512" title="Vout = vref*input/512" />
  Note that vref is the chosen reference voltage of the Arduino Board, usually 3 or 5.
 <br></p>
 ### Pressure Derivation
-The ouput voltage is used as an input to the transfer function given in the datasheet of the sensor.
+<p align=justify>The ouput voltage is used as an input to the transfer function given in the datasheet of the sensor.
 A simplified version of it is:
 <img src="https://latex.codecogs.com/gif.latex?\bg_white&space;P=Vout-2.5" title="P=Vout-2.5" />
-where P is in kPa
+where P is in kPa <br></p>

 ### Bernoulli Velocity
-Using the formula
+<p align=justify> Using the formula
 <img src="https://latex.codecogs.com/gif.latex?\bg_white&space;\sqrt{(2*P/rho))}" title="\sqrt{(2*P/rho))}" />
 we derive the airspeed in m/s.
-Mind that the pressure has to be in Pascal, so an intermediate calculation from kPa to Pa happens.
+Mind that the pressure has to be in Pascal, so an intermediate calculation from kPa to Pa happens.  <br></p>

 ## Constructor Default Values
 |Design Parameter| Descirption | Default Value |